MatthewWitczak/Using-EMG-signals-to-control-a-prosthetic-hand/README.md

 # emg_data.txt
 Raw EMG signal measured on the forearm using surface electrodes, sampled at 1000 Hz with a 10-bit ADC (0–1023).
 The file is provided as example input data for testing and demonstration of the analysis script.

-# EMG-Based Prosthetic Hand Control Program
-The program that controls a prosthetic hand using EMG signals is available in this repository: https://github.com/MatthewWitczak/Using-EMG-signals-to-control-a-prosthetic-hand